BIRMINGHAM Indoor Climbing - Thursday - EXPERIENCED

 Join OutdoorLads for an evening of indoor climbing & bouldering at Redpoint Climbing Centre in Birmingham.

 "EXPERIENCED" in this instance is those that have previously climbed & can answer YES to all three of these questions:

 - Can you fit a climbing harness correctly?

 - Can you tie in to a rope using the correct knots?

 - Can you belay another climber correctly & confidently?

-If you've never climbed before OR need a refresher on the basics, then please sign up to the BIRMINGHAM Indoor Climbing - Thursday - BEGINNERS event instead - we will happily show you the ropes & teach you everything you need to know to climb safely!
+If you've never climbed before OR need a refresher on the basics, then please sign up to the BIRMINGHAM Indoor Climbing - Thursday - BEGINNERS event instead - I will happily show you the ropes & teach you everything you need to know to climb safely!

 Redpoint Climbing Centre